Have you been diagnosed with a brain tumour? Order your free information pack.

 A doctor holding a clipboard discussing contraceptives and brain tumours with their patient

-What was the study linking contraceptives and brain tumours?
+What was the study linking female contraceptives and brain tumours?

-The reports stem from analysis of French national healthcare system data, the results of which were published in The British Medical Journal in March 2024.
+The reports stem from analysis of French national healthcare system data which was published in The British Medical Journal in March 2024.

-That data involved 18,061 women who had had surgery to remove intracranial meningiomas between 2009 and 2018.
-Their average age was 58.
+That data involved 18,061 women, with an average age of 58, who had had surgery to remove intracranial meningiomas between 2009 and 2018.
 Each case was compared with those of five healthy women to form a control group of just over 90,000 women.

 What did the data show?

-The injection involved is known under the brand name Depo-Provera and has the primary ingredient medroxyprogesterone acetate.
+The injection involved is known under the brand name Depo-Provera.
+Its primary ingredient is medroxyprogesterone acetate.

-• No increased risk after stopping the medication for more than 12 months
+• stopping the medication for more than 12 months

-Primary brain tumours themselves are considered relatively rare.
-Figures provided by Cancer Research UK show they accounted for around 3% of new cancer cases between 2017 and 2019.
+Primary brain tumours themselves are relatively rare – accounting for around 3% of new cancers between 2017 and 2019, according to figures provided by Cancer Research UK.

 Out of every 100 brain tumours diagnosed in England between 1995 and 2017, 27 were meningiomas.

-Have drug manufacturers commented on the research findings?
+What have drug manufacturers said about the findings?

-Pfizer, which manufactures Depo-Provera, has published a statement saying: “We are aware of this potential risk associated with long-term use of progestogens and, in collaboration with regulatory agencies, are in the process of updating product labels and patient information leaflets with appropriate wording.”
+At the time of writing Pfizer, which manufactures Depo-Provera, said: “We are aware of this potential risk associated with long-term use of progestogens and, in collaboration with regulatory agencies, are in the process of updating product labels and patient information leaflets with appropriate wording.”

 The MHRA has worked with the Government and Pfizer to issue advice to medical practitioners and The Faculty of Sexual and Reproductive Healthcare says it will continue to monitor the evidence.

-It’s important to get medical advice as some contraceptives are contra-indicated for some types of brain tumours because of a known link with hormone receptors.
+It’s important to get medical advice specific to your own situation because some contraceptives are contra-indicated for some types of brain tumours because of a known link with hormone receptors.

 Why more research is needed

-While this study provides valuable information, it also has limitations.
-For example, it did not include the use of over-the-counter contraceptives or the different formulations used in other countries.
+While this study provides valuable information, it has limitations because it does not include the use of over-the-counter contraceptives or the different formulations used in other countries.

 If you have further questions or concerns, our Information and Support team is here to help.